Not sure if Uptown Cheapskate is right for you?

 Potential Mitigations

-- A business advisor can help you independently research the long-term market trends for the resale apparel industry in your area.
+- A business advisor can help you analyze the long-term trends and competitive landscape in the local resale market.

-- An accountant can help you model the business's potential performance under various economic scenarios.
+- An accountant can assist in modeling financial performance under various economic scenarios.

 Inexperienced Management